 I recently went on a family vacation to the Hawaiian island of Kauai, where I couldn't help but notice that the local women had the most stunning hair I'd ever seen.
 Perhaps I'd been staring at the bleach-blond lobs of Los Angeles for too long, but it was hard not to double-take at the blindingly shiny, waist-length hair of Hawaiian women.
-Hawaii has an incredibly rich, unique culture that I admire for its respect for art and nature.
-I figured this had to inform the islands' haircare traditions, so I got in touch with a few Hawaiian beauty experts to learn how.
+Hawaii has an incredibly rich, unique culture that I admire due to its reverence for art and nature, and I figured this had to inform the islands' haircare traditions, so I got in touch with a few Hawaiian beauty experts to learn how.

 Keep reading to learn exactly what Hawaiians do to get their long, healthy, glossy hair.

 Every Hawaiian I spoke to agreed that coconut is at the center of their beauty routine.
 "It's rich in fatty acids to help keep hair hydrated, strong, and glossy," said Cabell.
 Coconut oil or milk can be used as a conditioner, overnight treatment, nourishing oil, and beyond.
+It's basically a miracle of nature.
 "After a long day spent in the sun or in the salt water, I scoop out a very generous amount of coconut oil, massage it into my hair from root to tip, and then sleep with it overnight," said Cabell.

-Hawaiian-raised model Vanessa Armenio of MSA Models does a similar thing with coconut milk whenever her strands need a pick-me-up.
+Armenio does a similar thing with coconut milk whenever her strands need a pick-me-up.
 "For a deep treatment, I massage warm coconut milk into my hair and scalp, tie it up, and leave in on overnight," she told us.
 "I rinse it out the following morning, and my hair feels amazing!"

 Hair that falls past your waist is highly sought-after in Hawaii, and massaging your scalp each night is one way to get it.
 "A simple tip Hawaiians use to help get long, gorgeous locks is scalp brushing," said Cabell.
 "This technique helps to stimulate hair growth, giving girls the coveted look of long, shiny strands."